asalber/aprendeconalf/content/en/project/rubrics/index.md

 {{% toc %}}

-## ¿Qué es Rúbricas?
+## What is Rubrics?

-Rúbricas es una aplicación web basada en R y Shiny para la evaluación mediante rúbricas.
+Rubrics is a Shiny web application for assessment with rubrics.

-La aplicación permite:
+The application allows:

-1. Generar la rúbrica correspondiente a un examen o prueba de evaluación.
+1. Create a rubric for an exam or test.
-2. Cargar la lista de alumnos a partir de un fichero csv y generar una plantilla de corrección.
+2. Load the list of students from a csv file and generate a template for the assessment.
-3. Cargar las correcciones desde la plantilla de corrección.
+3. Load the assessment from the template.
-4. Generar la lista de notas de los alumnos.
+4. Generate a list with the students grades.
-5. Generar un resumen descriptivo de la distribución de notas.
+5. Generate a descriptive summary of the distribution of grades.
-6. Generar un informe personalizado con la corrección de cada alumno.
+6. Generate a personalized report with the assessment of each student.

-En el siguiente vídeo se puede ver una presentación más detallada de esta aplicación:
+The video below contains a more detailed presentation of this application (in Spanish):

 {{% youtube "RYCMFn2MDB8" %}}

-## ¿Cómo citar Rúbricas?
+## How to cite Rubrics?

 Anemone, Gloria., Sánchez-Alberca, Alfredo.
 (2021).
-Rúbricas (version 1.0) [software].
-Obtenido de: https://aprendeconalf.es/es/proyecto/rubricas.
+Rubrics (version 1.0) [software].
+Obtained from: https://aprendeconalf.es/en/project/rubrics.